 Whitelists and Blacklists

-Note that Unity clears any whitelisted or blacklisted games for dynamic campaigns, as they are purely optimized towards users.
-This is considered best practice, but you may speak to your account manager if you wish to retain these lists for your dynamic campaign.
+Note that Unity recommends that you clear any whitelisted or blacklisted games for dynamic campaigns, as they are purely optimized towards users.
+This is considered a best practice, but you may speak to your Unity representative if you wish to retain these lists for your dynamic campaign(s).